Orphan: First Kill: Box office

-Orphan: First Kill grossed $5.4 million in the United States and Canada, and $38.6 million in other territories, for a worldwide total of $44 million.
+Orphan: First Kill grossed $5.4 million in the United States and Canada, and $40.2 million in other territories, for a worldwide total of $45.6 million.

 The film made $670,000 from 478 theaters on its first day, and went on to debut to $1.7 million in its opening weekend.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 72% based on 144 reviews, with an average rating of 6.1/10.
-The website's critic's consensus reads: "Leaning into its ludicrous premise, Orphan: First Kill is a sequel that holds its own—and for fans of campy horror, may even represent an improvement on the original."
-Metacritic gave the film a weighted average score of 54 out of 100, based on 27 critics, indicating "mixed or average reviews".

-In a positive review, Matt Donato from IGN gave 7 out of 10 and wrote: "Orphan: First Kill doubles down as a prequel about Esther but manages to feel so uniquely standalone thanks to some supreme storytelling swings."
+Matt Donato from IGN gave 7 out of 10 and wrote: "Orphan: First Kill doubles down as a prequel about Esther but manages to feel so uniquely standalone thanks to some supreme storytelling swings."
 Richard Whittaker from The Austin Chronicle gave it 3 out of 5 stars, writing: "What makes Orphan: First Kill worthwhile is that it acknowledges the original before taking a hard left turn into overblown soapy madness.
 The modern gothic of the first film transforms here into a perfectly fitting explosion of operatic schlock."
-Lena Wilson from The Wrap also gave a positive review, writing: "First Kill takes the best part of its predecessor—its camp value—and dials things up to 11, delivering a movie that demands to be seen at rowdy theaters and sleepovers worldwide."
+Lena Wilson from The Wrap wrote: "First Kill takes the best part of its predecessor—its camp value—and dials things up to 11, delivering a movie that demands to be seen at rowdy theaters and sleepovers worldwide."
 Alyse Wax from Collider gave a B rating, writing: "First Kill is a smart, tight film that fits perfectly into what the first Orphan film set up over a decade ago."
 Courtney Howard from The A.V.
 Club gave a B+ rating and wrote: "Offering the winning combination of a subversive spin on a well-established villain, Orphan: First Kill is a gnarly, wild and absolutely demented ride."